wintechis/blast/README.md

 <img src="media/logo.png" alt="BLAST logo" title="BLAST" align="right" height="200" />

 # BLAST - Block Applications For Things
-This project aims to provide a visual programming environment for creating and executing applications, that communicate and interact with the Web of Things [WoT](https://www.w3.org/TR/wot-architecture/).
+This project aims to provide a visual programming environment for creating and executing applications, that communicate and interact with devices of the Web of Things [WoT](https://www.w3.org/TR/wot-architecture/).

 Check [./docs/](docs/) for detailed documentation.